UAE – November 18-27, December 4-5, 8-14, 2015

 Rose Rayhaan by Rotana (Rose Tower) is a 72-storey, 333 m (1,093 ft) hotel on Sheikh Zayed Road.
 It was the world’s tallest hotel from 2009–2012.
 The highly embellished façade has blue and silver mirrored glass with gold rings stretching up the centre of the two convex cylindrical towers that fold into one another.
 The sections flatten towards the top to peak at intersecting petals, “The Rose” and then topped by a sphere and a spire.
 It is one of the first major hotel brands to open in Dubai as alcohol-free.
 The building has 462 rooms, suites and penthouses.

-I did not go to these museums (Dubai Moving Image Museum and Pearl Museum) nor to these but the buildings look unique.
+I did not go to these museums (Dubai Moving Image Museum and Pearl Museum) nor to the following but the buildings look unique.

 Museum of the Future